alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 $CTA

-##Processed or packaged food and drinks
+##Processed food and drinks
 {:#processed-foods}

 Within the [EU](https://www.gov.uk/eu-eea) you don't need a licence or follow special rules to move processed foods or drinks.

-Outside the EU, check with authority responsible for food in country you're exporting to.
-They'll tell you if you need 'certificates of free sale' and which type or types they require, including:
+Outside the EU, check with the food authority in country you're exporting to.
+They'll tell you if you need 'certificates of free sale' and which types they require.

-* free sale standard - often required for milk and milk products
-* manufacture and free sale - always required in Nigeria and often required for milk and milk products
-* dioxin (declaration of origin) - always required for milk and milk products (as well as a certificate of manufacture or standard free sale) and for non-alcoholic exports to  Argentina, Lebanon, Oman, Saudi Arabia and Sudan.

 If your food or drink contains animal products, also check if you need an [export health certificate](#meat-dairy-animal-products-outside-EU) (this is only required in special cases).

 ###Apply for a certificate of free sale